Royal Enfield

 Method used to prevent engine overheating.

-Air cooled Liquid Cooled
+Air cooled N/A

 Emission Type